d42kw01f/ECU_Img_Downloader/README.md

           •	Your work should be fully commented and your name and student number displayed at the top of your bash script

-Basically, this script automatically retrieves information from the ECU website, specifically from the Media Gallery page at:
+Basically, the script automatically retrieves information from the ECU website, specifically from the Media Gallery page at:
           https://www.ecu.edu.au/service-centres/MACSC/gallery/gallery.php?folder=ml-2018-campus